 - Washing: Rinse gently under cold water to remove any dirt or debris.

-- Using: Bilberries can be eaten fresh, used in pies, jams, or added to desserts.
+- Using: Eat Bilberries fresh, use them in pies, for jams, or add them to desserts.

 - Preserving: Bilberries can be frozen or made into jams.